 The Board believes that in addition to focusing more investable resources into short-term instruments intended to achieve the plan's primary function of paying near-term pension benefits, the new Functionally Focused Portfolio allocation strategy will reduce the inherently higher volatility of the returns generated by our historical allocation.
 The Trustees recognize that by reducing the volatility of investment returns, some higher returns may not necessarily be achieved during the up markets.
 Conversely, CCCERA returns will be less likely to be as negatively impacted during the inevitable down years.
 The Board realizes that with this new strategy, CCCERA may not necessarily capture all the market highs, nor have to endure all the market lows either.
-This pattern was observed in 2021 when the fund lagged when markets were reaching record highs, but offered protection during uncertain periods mid-year.
+This pattern was observed in 2022 when the fund lagged when markets were rebounding in the fourth quarter , but offered protection during the sharp selloff in the first half of the year.